- Products

 SUPPORT / ARTICLES

-Successfully drying lipid extracts is a critical step in analytical workflows ranging from lipidomics research to food quality testing.
-After investing significant time and resources into lipid extraction using methods like Folch or Bligh-Dyer, the drying phase determines whether you preserve sample integrity or introduce errors that compromise downstream analysis.
+Successfully drying lipid extracts is a critical step in many analytical workflows including lipidomics research and food quality testing.
+After investing significant time and resources into lipid extraction using methods such as Folch or Bligh–Dyer, it is essential to perform the drying phase correctly.
+This step can determine whether sample integrity is preserved or whether errors are introduced that compromise downstream analysis.
 This comprehensive guide explores proven techniques for drying lipid extracts, comparing advantages and best practices across multiple methods to help you select the optimal approach for your laboratory.

 Table of Contents: